- Title: Together and Together Again.

 - Year of publication: CD 1993.

-Danza Espanola Nr.
+Spanish Dance Nr.
 1 by Manuel de Falla

 Again, a First-Time record for me, this time for guitar duo.

-I first heard of the LPs Together and Together Again in my Grammar School days, two classical guitars playing classmates had these records in their LP rack and I got the opportunity to listen to them while I was there.
+I first heard of the LPs Together and Together Again in my Grammar School days.
+Two classical guitars playing classmates had these records in their LP rack and I got the opportunity to listen to them while I was there.
 For myself I had not reached the stage of ensemble playing yet, I still had trouble to get some musical sound out of a guitar all on my own.

 Sometime in the eighties, when I could play a little better, I found both records in the bargain bin of our local record shop Deemoed in Hengelo.
 I bought them and enjoyed listening!
 Soon thereafter I came across the live LP of the gentlemen John Williams and Julian Bream, so my duo collection of their music was complete!